2015 RCEM WPBA schedule

 NB: Could trainees and supervisors please only use the ESLE form available on the ePortfolio, rather than a paper or Word-based form.
 Previously divided into two sections, the new form on ePortfolio is now in one whole document for greater ease of use.

 The ST3, ST4, ST5 and ST6 ARCP checklists for the 2015 curriculum are now available - please see the links below.
-These are for guidance only, LETBs/deaneries may have local variations.
+These are for guidance only, HEE regions and deaneries may have local variations.
 ST3 and ST4 trainees should follow these checklists to ensure they cover the correct elements required by the new curriculum and they should move into the 2015 curriculum as soon as it is available on ePortfolio.
-It is expected that the WPBA schedule will run throughout the year as described in the curriculum, but it is understood that as trainees and faculty move to the new schedule this year a degree of flexibility at 2016 ARCP will be expected.

 ACCS Curriculum checklists